wallarm/product-documentation/include/setup-filter-nginx-en-latest.md

-The filtering and proxying rules are configured in the `/etc/nginx-wallarm/conf.d/wallarm.conf` file.
+The following files contain NGINX and filtering node settings:

+* `/etc/nginx/nginx.conf` defines the configuration of NGINX
+* `/etc/nginx/conf.d/wallarm.conf` defines the global configuration of Wallarm filtering node
+* `/etc/nginx/conf.d/wallarm-status.conf` defines the filtering node monitoring service configuration

-You can create your own configuration files to define the operation of NGINX-Wallarm.
+You can create your own configuration files to define the operation of NGINX and Wallarm.
 It is recommended to create a separate configuration file with the `server` block for each group of the domains that should be processed in the same way.

-To see detailed information about configuring NGINX-Wallarm, proceed to the [official NGINX documentation](https://nginx.org/en/docs/beginners_guide.html).
+To see detailed information about working with NGINX configuration files, proceed to the [official NGINX documentation](https://nginx.org/en/docs/beginners_guide.html).

 Wallarm directives define the operation logic of the Wallarm filtering node.
-To see the list of Wallarm directives available, proceed to the [Wallarm configuration options](../admin-en/configure-parameters-en.md) page.
+To see the list of Wallarm directives available, proceed to the [Wallarm configuration options](configure-parameters-en.md) page.

 **Configuration file example**